Agricultural Literacy Curriculum Matrix

 - Introduce the word “bioplastic” by writing it on the board and breaking it into two parts.
 “Bio” means that it comes from a living thing.
 “Bioplastic” is plastic that comes from a living thing.

 - Place ten Styrofoam packing peanuts and ten biodegradable packing peanuts into two separate sandwich-size resealable bags.
 Add one cup of water to each bag, seal tight, and shake.
 The biodegradable peanuts will dissolve in less than ten seconds, while the Styrofoam will remain unchanged.
-Refer to the Physical and Chemical Change PowerPoint to discuss the physical change that takes place when the biodegradable packing peanuts dissolve in water.
+Refer to the Physical and Chemical Change PowerPoint slides to discuss the physical change that takes place when the biodegradable packing peanuts dissolve in water.

 - Explain to the students that the biodegradable packing peanuts are made of over 99% cornstarch and a small amount of food grade oil.
 The Styrofoam packing peanuts are made from petroleum.
 As a class, discuss the pros and cons of the two types of packing peanuts.